lankydan/lankydanblog-jamstack/content/blog/2022/graphql/graphql-java-library-with-spring/index.md

 }
 ```

-I'll cover how we register the schema later on, for now knowing the shape of the types in the schema will set up the following sections.
+I'll cover how we register and interact with the schema later on; knowing the shape of the types in the schema will set up the following sections.

 ## Fetching data with `DataFetcher`s